Initial Settings¶

 Type admin and click Unlock.
 The banner turns green; all form rows on

-all Settings tabs are now editable.
+all Setup tabs are now editable.
 Change this password as soon as you've

 finished initial setup — see section 11 below.

-2. Settings → Vessel Info (required — blocks other tabs)¶
+2. Setup → Vessel Info (required — blocks other tabs)¶

 The first time the dashboard loads, the firmware forces the Vessel Info sub-tab.
 Every other tab refuses to open until Vessel Info is complete.
 This is by design: the cloud features (weather forecasts, leaderboards, charging analytics) need to know your boat and battery to be useful.